l0k1/superhappyfunbubbletime/src/maps/_map_format.md

 The purpose of this is to seamlessly display maps larger than 127x127 bytes (or a combination thereof).

+All local maps will be stored in a bank greater than $100 (decimal 256+).

 Local map format:
 ```
     $xx   - X Dimension (max 127)
     $xx   - Y Dimension (max 127)
     $xx   - Out-of-Dimension Tile
-    Up to 40 warp designators (discussed below)
+    Up to 40 warp designators @ 6 bytes apiece(discussed below)
     Map Tile Data (127x127 tiles, or 16129 tiles)
-    211 unused bytes (maybe add another row if we need it?)
+    11 unused bytes
 ```

 *Warp Designators* are to indicate where a warp (door, etc) will warp too.
 If no warp tile is wanted/needed, fill it with zeros.